k-privateai/k-privateai.github.io/_posts/2025-10-01-KST - K-PAI forum announcement - 12.markdown

 Marketing Leaders, AI Innovators, and Digital Pioneers!

 Yes!
-We know—K-PAI's 11th Chapter just wrapped up a few days ago, and now we're already announcing the next one for next week?
-Before you wonder if we've lost our minds  &#x2605;^^&#x2605;, let us explain!
+I know—K-PAI's 11th Chapter just wrapped up a few days ago, and now I'm already announcing the next one for next week?
+Before you wonder if I've lost my mind  &#x2605;^^&#x2605;, let me explain!
 September's forum had to shift to the end of the month due to speaker availability (you know how it is with FOUR busy thought leaders), and October's forum needed to jump to the beginning due to some logistics.
 But honestly? *<span style="color:red;">Two forums in quick succession just means double the innovation, double the networking, and double the excitement—what's not to love?</span>*

+Having said that,
-We are thrilled to invite you to the Twelfth Edition of the [K-PAI Forum](/), a premier gathering for researchers, industry leaders, and innovators exploring the frontier of privacy-first AI technologies.
+we are thrilled to invite you to the Twelfth Edition of the [K-PAI Forum](/), a premier gathering for researchers, industry leaders, and innovators exploring the frontier of privacy-first AI technologies.
 Following the tremendous success of our [{{ prev_announcement.title }}]({{ prev_announcement.url }}) forum,